cult-of-coders/grapher/docs/introduction.md

 fields that need to be protected, you'll find yourself refactoring parts of your code-base which exposed all the fields.

-If, for example, you want to filter or sort your query, we have some special query variables to do so:
+If, for example, you want to filter or sort your query, we introduce the `$filters` and `$options` fields:

 ```js
 Meteor.methods({